The Low-Income Housing Tax Credit (LIHTC): Defined And Explained

 Housing can be expensive.
-And when you make below the median income of your area, it can feel almost impossible to find a place to live that still allows you to afford groceries and other necessities.
-Years ago, the government saw the need for more affordable housing options for low-income families.
-In an effort to make more of these properties available, it created the Low-Income Housing Tax Credit.
+When you make below the median income of your area, it can feel difficult to find a place to live that still allows you to afford all of your other living expenses.
+Years ago, the federal government saw the need for more affordable housing for low-income families.
+To make more of these properties available, the Low-Income Housing Tax Credit was created.

 What Is The Low-Income Housing Tax Credit?